 In Hungary, Jewish population trends reflect the unavoidably negative balance of Jewish births and deaths in a country whose total population has been diminishing for several years.
 A Jewish survey in 1999 reported a conspicuously larger enlarged Jewish population than usually assessed (Kovács 2004).
 The report reconstructed Jewish population changes between the end of World War II and 1995 (based on Stark 1995), but the latter study significantly underestimated emigration from Hungary to countries other than Israel, as well as to Israel outside the major migration periods.
-Demographic extrapolations based on the ascertained number of post-Holocaust core Jewish survivors (Swiss Fund for Needy Victims of the Holocaust/Shoa 2002), the FRA survey on perceptions of antisemitism (Kovács 2013a), and estimates of births, deaths, and emigrants to Israel and other countries since 1945, closely match our assessment.
-In the 2011 Hungarian Census, only 10,965 reported themselves as Jewish by religion, vs. 13,000 in 2001, clearly an underestimate but indicative of a trend.
-In 2014-2015, 203 persons migrated to Israel.
-Our core estimate for 2016 was 47,600 Jews, the world's thirteenth largest Jewish community.
+Demographic extrapolations based on the ascertained number of post-Holocaust core Jewish survivors (Swiss Fund for Needy Victims of the Holocaust/Shoa 2002), the Fundamental Rights Agency of the EU survey on perceptions of antisemitism (Kovács 2013a), and estimates of births, deaths, and emigrants to Israel and other countries since 1945, closely match our assessment.
+In the 2011 Hungarian Census, only 10,965 reported themselves as Jewish by religion, compared to.
+13,000 in 2001, clearly an underestimate but indicative of a trend.
+In 2015-2016, 160 persons migrated to Israel.
+Our core estimate for 2017 was 47,500 Jews, the world's thirteenth largest Jewish community.
 The enlarged Jewish population in Hungary is assessed at about 100,000.

 In the Netherlands, a 1999 survey estimated a Halakhic Jewish population of 30,072, of whom perhaps as many as one-third were immigrants from Israel, and an enlarged Jewish population of 43,305 (van Solinge and de Vries 2001; Kooyman and Almagor 1996).
 A new survey in 2009 confirmed high levels of intermarriage, a growing percentage of elderly, and an increase in the number of Israelis (van Solinge and van Praag 2010; Tanenbaum and Kooyman 2014).
-Out of an enlarged Jewish population of 52,000, 25% had a Jewish mother and 30% had a Jewish father.
-In 2014-2015, 104 people migrated to Israel, less than from many other European countries.
-Assuming incoming migration tended to balance emigration, our Jewish population estimate is 29,900 for 2016, the fifteenth largest Jewish community in the world.
+Out of an enlarged Jewish population of 52,000, 25% had a

+Jewish mother and 30% had a Jewish father.
+In 2015-2016, 116 people migrated to Israel, less than from other European countries with Jewish communities of similar size.
+Accounting for aging and assuming incoming migration tended to balance emigration, our Jewish population estimate is 29,800 for 2017, the fifteenth largest Jewish community in the world.

 In Belgium, quite stable numbers long reflected the presence of a traditional Orthodox community in Antwerp and the growth of a large European administrative center in Brussels that has attracted Jews from other countries.
-However, 224 Jews migrated to Israel in 2014 and 242 in 2015, reflecting growing concerns about Islamization, terrorism, and antisemitism.
+However, 410 Jews migrated to Israel in 2015-2016, reflecting growing concerns about Islamization, terrorism, and antisemitism.
 Jewish population estimates often mentioned for Belgium are quite obsolete and unsubstantiated in comparison with most other EU countries, but the order of magnitude reported here is supported by indirect evidence such as the number of votes collected by Jewish candidates in the 2003 legislative elections (Cohn 2003) and the FRA survey on perceptions of antisemitism (Ben Rafael 2013).
-The Jewish population was estimated at 29,500 in 2016, the world's sixteenth largest Jewish community.
+The Jewish population was estimated at 29,300 in 2017, the world's sixteenth largest Jewish community.

 In Italy, total Jewish community membership-which historically comprised the overwhelming majority of the country's Jewish population-decreased from 26,706 in 1995 to 25,143 in 2001, 24,462 in 2009, and 23,901 in 2014 (Unione delle Comunità Ebraiche Italiane 2002, 2010; Lattes 2005, Campelli 2016).
 A new survey unveiled the evolving patterns of Jewish identification and community participation (Campelli 2013).
-Our 2016 estimate of 27,400-the seventeenth largest Jewish community-allocates for 3-4,000 non-members and considers migration to Israel of 323 in 2014 and 353 in 2015 (the highest-ever since 1950).
+Our 2017 estimate of 27,300-the world's seventeenth largest Jewish community-allows for 3-4,000 non-members and considers migration to Israel of 512 in 2015-2016.